Charugoyal3/FromZeroToFrontEndHero/css_tests/README.md

 # css_tests
-This directory contains some simple examples of the basic CSS properties like font, color and position, for example.
+This directory contains some simple examples of the basic CSS properties like font, color and position, for instance.

 The examples are mostly from [MDN's "Getting started with CSS"](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started) and they are in sub-folders when appropriate.